abhishek-kumar-code/Redfish_Public/Specification.md

 #### Notify, alive, and shutdown messages

 Redfish devices may implement the additional SSDP messages defined by UPnP to announce their availability to software.
-This capability, if implemented, should allow the end user to disable the traffic separately from the M-SEARCH response functionality.
+This capability, if implemented, shall allow the end user to disable the traffic separately from the M-SEARCH response functionality.
 This allows users to utilize the discovery functionality with minimal amounts of network traffic generated.

 ### Server-Sent Events